 - Do Ceiling Fans Save on Energy Bills

-Why doesn’t Broom offer cheap services like some others?
+Why doesn’t Broom advertise cheap prices like some others?

 Because we pride ourselves on being honest above anything else… and we don’t offer “too good too be true” offers because we believe it is dishonest to try to fool customers into doing business with us.
-We could offer a $29 “visual inspection” (like we saw offered this summer by a competitor) but we refuse to, because in order for anyone to make a living with those offers, the technicians are pretty much required to find something wrong with your system (or make something up you will believe) and charge way more than customary just to break even.
+We could offer a $29 “visual inspection” (like some offer) but we refuse to, because in order for anyone to make a living with those offers, the technicians are pretty much required to find something wrong with your system (or make something up you will believe) and charge way more than customary just to break even.
 Besides… a “Visual Inspection”… Really ??
-Send us a picture of your system… we’ll do the “visual inspection” of the picture for free… that’s what the offer was worth.
+Send us a picture of your system… we’ll do the “visual inspection” of the picture for free… that’s what the offer is worth.
 NOTHING.

-Remember… “If it sounds too good too be true, it usually is”
+Remember… “If it sounds too good too be true, it probably is”